adithyasource/clear/CONTRIBUTING.md

 [vscode](https://marketplace.visualstudio.com/items?itemName=biomejs.biome)
 or [zed](https://biomejs.dev/reference/zed/)\
 \
-make sure to format and lint the code before commiting, either by using your editor's features or by running  ```npm lint``` and ```npm format```
+make sure to format and lint the code before committing, either by using your editor's features or by running  ```npm lint``` and ```npm format```